Mikmik28/bootcamp-ruby-activity/README.md

 let the player/enemy choose another actions

 ## Bonus Challenge!!!
 (Only when there's an extra time)
 5. Create a method where player can defend in `arena.rb`.
+And add it to your actions

 6. add randomness for the damage like critical chance